eclipse-sumo/sumo/docs/web/docs/TraCI/Change_Vehicle_State.md

 ### move to XY (0xb4)

 The vehicle (the center of it's front bumper) is moved to the network position that best matches the given x,y network coordinates.

-The edgeID and laneIndex are compared against the original [OpenDRIVE lane id](../Networks/Import/OpenDRIVE.md#referencing_original_ids) when possible to resolve ambiguities.
+The arguments edgeID and lane are optional and can be set to "" and -1 respectively if not known.
+Their use is to resolve ambiguities when there are multiple roads on top of each other (i.e. at bridges) or to provide additional guidance on intersections (where internal edges overlap).
+If the edgeID and lane are given, they are compared against the 'origID'-attribute of the road lanes (which may be set to providate a mapping to some other network such as OpenDRIVE) and if the attribute isn't set against the actual lane id.

 The optional keepRoute flag is a bitset that influences mapping as follows:

 - **bit0** (keepRoute = 1 when only this bit is set)